MorganKryze/Yabai-Setup/README.md

 # Yabai-Config

-> A simple and clean configuration functions set for yabai.
+> A simple set of functions to set up and use yabai.

 ![screenshot](./src/assets/img/screenshot.png)